*The manual will be periodically updated if needed.

 2. nib wear state

-3. if the ink is fully filled, the line will be thicker (will become thinner quickly as the ink is used)
+3. if the ink is fully filled, initially the line will be thicker (will return to normal thickness as the ink is used)

-4. if the ink is running low, the line will be thinner
+4. if the ink is running very low, the line will be thinner than usual.

 ◆ How to regrind the dip pen nib: to be updated